6084 Bascom: Moon and lightcurve

 Between 29 December 2005 and 2 February 2006, the first ever rotational lightcurve was obtained from photometric observations taken by astronomers David Higgins at Hunters Hill Observatory, Australia, by Petr Pravec, Peter Kušnirák, and Lenka Šarounová at Ondřejov Observatory, Czech Republic, and by Štefan Gajdoš, Adrián Galád and Jozef Világi at Modra Observatory, Slovakia.

 The observations revealed, that Bascom is a synchronous binary asteroid that has a moon orbiting its primary every 43.5 hours.
-Mutual asteroid occulation and eclipsing events with a magnitude between 0.12 and 0.18 suggest, that the satellite's diameter is 37±2% of that of Bascom (a secondary-to-primary diameter ratio of 0.37), which translates into a mean-diameter of 2.3 kilometers for the minor-planet moon.
+Mutual asteroid occultation and eclipsing events with a magnitude between 0.12 and 0.18 suggest, that the satellite's diameter is 37±2% of that of Bascom (a secondary-to-primary diameter ratio of 0.37), which translates into a mean-diameter of 2.3 kilometers for the minor-planet moon.
 The photometric observations had an average absolute magnitude of 12.8.

 Since Bascom's first observation in December 2005, astronomer Peter Pravec has obtained additional lightcurves.
 They gave a refined rotation period for the primary of 2.74516 to 2.74544 hours with a brightness variation between 0.14 and 0.23 magnitude (U=3/3/3).
 These observations also confirmed the presence of the satellite giving a concurring orbital period of 43.51 hours.
 For an asteroid of its size, Bascom has a relatively fast spin rate, but still above those of fast rotators.
 CALL adopts a rotation period of 2.74542 hours.

 Naming

-This minor planet was named in memory of Florence Bascom (1862–1945), the second woman to earn her Ph.D in geology in the United States.
+This minor planet was named in memory of Florence Bascom (1862–1945), the second woman to earn her Ph.D. in geology in the United States.
 She was also the first woman hired by the United States Geological Survey and the first woman elected to the Council of the Geological Society of America.
 Bascom founded the geology department at Bryn Mawr College, Pennsylvania, where she taught the next generation of notable female geologists for 33 years.
 Expert in petrography, mineralogy and crystallography, her research focused on geomorphology.
 The approved naming citation was published by the Minor Planet Center on 11 April 1998 (M.P.C.
 31610).